redwoodjs/redwood/docs/docs/prerender.md

 }
 ```

-Because this is a regular RW script you have full access to your database using prisma, and all your services.
+Because this is a regular RW script you have full access to your database using prisma and all your services, should you need it.

+With the config above three separate pages will be written: `web/dist/blog-post/1.html`, `web/dist/blog-post/2.html`, `web/dist/blog-post/3.html`.
+If it's just three pages like this, it's not problem.
+But this easily and quickly explodes to thousand of pages, which will make your build process really slow, so be careful with how many pages you prerender.

 ## Prerender Utils